 Biertan, Câlnic, Dârjiu, Prejmer, Saschiz, Valea Viilor and Viscri are the fortifications that are part of the world heritage.

 These are other nonetheless beautiful churches that are worth paying a visit (in no particular order): Valea Viilor, Mălâncrav, Bazna, Moșna, Cristian, Cisnădie, Cisnădioara, Axente Sever, Hărman, Sânpetru, Codlea, Vulcan, Archita or Cloașterf.
+You can find info on all the fortified churches in Transylvania here.

 So, fingers crossed!
 I’m absolutely positive you’ll also find your share of church/fortification – nature – the history that will be just your cup of tea!